15 Years. No Resets. Join the History!

 The Ancient World is always in a constant state of change and doesn’t remain stagnant for very long as it takes on a life of it’s own.

-World Events are the catalyst for change.
+World Changing Events are another catalyst for change.

 For example; the Age of Darkness is a global ice age triggered by volcanic eruptions.
 Forests die and turn once vibrant biomes into cold and desolate tundras where the only safe refuge from the freezing cold is deep underground.
 Players can no longer recognize the surface world as they struggle to explore and survive a world with changing rules.